SvRgn/SmSqr/README.md

 - '--test_data' or -t path to the data file with messages to be tested to an existing topic model.
 - '--cluster_mode' or -c do we want to 'train' a new model or 'test' new data to an existing model.
 - '--topics' or -to the number of topics to be created while training.
-- '--tfidf' or -i set to true if ftidf is supposed to be used
+- '--tfidf' or -i set to true if ftidf is supposed to be used (tfidf is not commonly used for LDA topic modelling)
 - '--word_type' or t to set if only verbs, nouns, adjectives, words with hashtags or complete (only words) are considered in the topics.
 For complete leave the argument empty.
 - '--output_folder' or -o the name of the output folder for the results.